ASEAN Heritage Parks

 Contact Information

-Unique Flora: Sixteen (16) of the vascular plant species are endemic.
+Unique Flora: 16 of the vascular plant species are endemic.

-Unique Fauna: Sixty-seven (67) bird species are endemic to the Philippines, forty-eight (48) are endemic to Mindanao while 10 are threatened species.
-Egretta sacra (Pacific Reef Heron – Black Phase) was discovered at Lake Panlabuhan during the wetlands tour in celebration of the World Wetlands Day 2017.
-Thirty-four reptiles endemic to the Philippines and 11 are endemics.
+Unique Fauna: 67 bird species are endemic to the Philippines, 48 are endemic to Mindanao and 10 are threatened species.
+Egretta sacra (Pacific Reef Heron – Black Phase) was discovered at Lake Panlabuhan during the wetlands tour in celebration of World Wetlands Day 2017.
+The park is home to 34 reptiles endemic to the Philippines.

 Explore Other Parks